 The love for coffee runs long and deep for so many of us.
 I am a coffee lover, too, so I get it.
-Aside from enjoying the morning ritual, research points to many health benefits of coffee, ranging from brain health to a lower risk of type 2 diabetes.
+Aside from enjoying the morning ritual, research1 points to many health benefits of coffee, ranging from brain health to a lower risk of type 2 diabetes.
 These associations appear to stem from coffee's antioxidants and anti-inflammatory compounds.

 You've probably experienced this in some way: two cups send you on a high-energy cleaning frenzy, but your friend drinks a pot a day and can lie down for a nap.

 The same nuanced relationship exists between caffeine and your hormones.
-Caffeine may be a problem for some people, while others can get away with drinking it daily.
+Caffeine4 may be a problem for some people, while others can get away with drinking it daily.
 It's challenging (even for researchers) to pinpoint the exact effect of caffeine on hormones since hormones are so complex and constantly changing throughout your life.

 Whether caffeine works for you requires paying attention to how it makes you feel and understanding the situations when caffeine may be a problem for your hormones.
 Let's look closely at coffee, caffeine, and hormones so you can make an informed choice for your health.